 Who we are . . .

-The Tucson Mountains Association was founded in 1934 by families homesteading in the Tucson Mountains.
-It began as an effort to bring necessary services to west side homes.
-As such, it is the oldest neighborhood association in Arizona.
-The members used to get together once each year for a big social gathering.
-They would swap back one another’s cattle, which roamed freely through the grasses that abounded in the area then, and make plans to improve their living conditions.
-That annual meeting event continues today, and we hope to make it as much fun now as it ever may have been!
+The Tucson Mountains Association is a volunteer nonprofit organization, founded in 1934 by families homesteading in the Tucson Mountains.
+It began as an effort to bring necessary services to west side homes and continue conservation efforts started in 1929 with the creation of Tucson Mountain Park.
+Tucson Mountains Association (TMA) is the oldest association in Arizona.
+Members used to gather annually for a large social event to swap back one another’s cattle, which roamed freely through the grasses that abounded in the area then, and plan for conservation and living improvements.
+The threats and needs have changed in the Tucson Mountains, but the TMA annual meeting event continues today.
+We hope to make it as much fun now as it ever may have been!